 What is a feed-in-tariff?

 FiTs are the credits you receive form your electricity retailer for the excess power you may generate on any given day.
-Presently, Ergon is mandated by the Queensland Government to pay 6.5 cents per kilowatt sold back to Ergon.
+Presently, Ergon is mandated by the Queensland Government to pay 13.44 cents per kilowatt sold back to Ergon from 1st of July 2023

 Can I still sign up for the 44 cent feed-in-tariff?

-Sadly no. The state government abolished this system two years ago, however, if you signed up prior to the removal of the scheme, you will still get the Fit credit of 44 cents.
+No. The state government abolished this system years ago, however, if you signed up prior to the removal of the scheme, you will still get the Fit credit of 44 cents.